boreq/unfuck-files-from-my-camera-please/README.md

 ## Design goals

 Make this program as painless to run as possible.
 No configs, no flags.
-Just run `unfuck-files-from-my-camera-please /path/to/directory`.
+Just run `unfuck-files-from-my-camera-please /path/to/directory` or run it without the arguments to process the current directory.

-I don't want to remember anything e.g. where the config is, I don't want to do anything e.g. adjust the config or set the flags.
-I just want this program to unfuck the files files from my camera please.
-I don't even want to be able to configure anything.
+There should be no need to remember anything e.g. where the config is or do anything e.g. adjust the config or set the flags.
+The progrma should just unfuck the files files from my camera please.

 The only potentially allowed flag is to override the user's confirmation.